 Delta-T Charts

-When discussing delta-T the phrase can mean temperature rise or temperature drop.
-This term could also refer to boiler or system temperature changes.
-The temperature rise in the boiler has mostly to do with BTU input, thermal transfer, and fluid flow.
-Boiler input and delta-t are set by manufacturers in high efficiency boilers and cast-iron boilers are usually between a 20f and 40f rise.
+When discussing delta-T, the phrase can mean temperature rise or temperature drop.
+This term could also refer to changes in boiler or system temperature.
+The temperature rise in the boiler is primarily influenced by BTU input, thermal transfer, and fluid flow.
+Manufacturers set the boiler input and delta-T in high-efficiency boilers, and cast-iron boilers typically have a 20F to 40F rise.

-System temperature drop is dependent on fluid flow rate, fluid temperature, heat emitter (radiation) construction , amount of installed radiation and air flow.
-System delta-T is usually between 15f and 40f dependent on heat emitter type and application.
-Through nonfan style emitters as the flow decreases the output decreases.
-If the flow increases the emitter output increases.
-When hot water is passed through a coil and air passed across the coil the btu output is affected by fluid flow and air flow through and around the coil.
+System temperature drop is dependent on fluid flow rate, fluid temperature, heat emitter (radiation) construction, amount of installed radiation, and air flow.
+System delta-T is usually between 15f and 40f, depending on heat emitter type and application.
+Through non-fan-style emitters, as the flow decreases, the output also decreases.
+If the flow increases, the emitter output increases.
+When hot water is passed through a coil and air is passed across it, the BTU output is affected by both the fluid flow and air flow through and around the coil.

 Heat emitters vary greatly in style and construction.
-To name a few they consist of copper tube/aluminum fin baseboard, steel pipe /steel fins, cast iron radiators and baseboard, radiant tubing, and hydro-air duct or cabinet coils.
+To name a few, they consist of copper tube/aluminum fin baseboards, steel pipes/steel fins, cast iron radiators and baseboards, radiant tubing, and hydro-air ducts or cabinet coils.

 20F Delta-T Chart